Usman-Javaid1234/test2/README.md

 "git push -u origin main/master/branchname" to keep pushing to that repo/branch without writing onto that repo without writing origin main/etc.

 "git branch" to check which branch you are on.

-"git checkout -b  (branch name)" to create new branch
+"git checkout -b  (branch name)" to create new branch.

+Some more changes in branch.